dschro-1993/vehicle-api/README.md

 #### R53

-A Custom Domain (in a Public-Hosted Zone) was created to be able to fetch/query Vehicles on a fixed/static Domain.
+A Custom Domain (Public Zone) was created to be able to fetch/query Vehicles on a fixed/static Domain.

 Additional Domain-Mappinq was created on our API-Gateway to make this API available via:
 ```
-- qa   -> vehicle-api-qa  .292372118261.starfish-rentals.com/v1
+• qa   -> vehicle-api-qa  .292372118261.starfish-rentals.com/v1
-- prod -> vehicle-api-prod.292372118261.starfish-rentals.com/v1
+• prod -> vehicle-api-prod.292372118261.starfish-rentals.com/v1
 ```

 #### ACM